 You can use the welcome message to highlight social proof.
 It can be customer testimonials, user reviews, endorsements, or the number of social fans or followers you have.

-This will also make subscribers a lot more interested in hearing (and buying) from you.
+Social proof helps you build credibility and make you look like an authority on the subject.
+This’ll make subscribers a lot more interested in hearing (and buying) from you.

 These are some of the most efficient welcome emails that eventually turn subscribers into long-term customers and increase your email marketing ROI.
-You can choose one or all of these methods depending on the triggers on your website.

 Best to get started with your welcome messages ASAP.
 Trust me.
 It’ll all be worth it.

 Do you have some welcome email strategies to add to this list?
 Which one is working (or not working) for you?
+Let us know in the comments!